AndyShiue/Ende-readme/README.md

       They are both constants in a `const fn`.
       But a variable declared with `const` cannot depend on the arguments in normal mode, while a variable declared with `let` can.
       The gist of the design is to make changing a non-`const` function to a `const fn` (or conversely) the most seamless.
-      Of course, `let mut` is forbidden in a `const fn`.

    3. normal statements:
-      Each term in the function must be a constant, so `while` cannot be used in a `const fn`, so if you want to do something again and again, recurse.
+      Each term in the function must be a constant.

    4. function calls:
       Only `const fn`s can be called.

-   `const fn`s are also checked to be *positive*, meaning they don't recurse forever.
+   `const fn`s are also checked to be *total*, meaning they are pure and don't recurse forever.
    A constant that evaluates to a `const fn` is also a `const fn`.
    If a `const fn` has multiple argument lists in normal mode, supplying one or more but not all lists of arguments outputs another `const fn`.
    There are also `const fn` lambdas.
+	 The syntax for it should be obvious.

 6. **`impl`s**:
    Did I mention `impl`s are first-class citizens of Ende?
    They can be returned and passed as arguments.
    `impl`s are always constants; all `impl`s mentioned before are also `const fn`s.
-   Nevertheless, there exist `impl`s that aren't `const fn`s.
+   Nevertheless, `auto impl`s need not be `const fn`s.
-   They are `dyn auto impl`.
    `dyn auto impl`s are `auto impl`s that operate at runtime.
    `dyn auto impl`s exist because sometimes we can never get the value of the self parameter at compile time, e.g. dereferencing a smart pointer into its underlying type.
    `dyn auto impl`s aren't guarantee to be total.